bhuman/SimRobot/Docs/third-party-libraries.md

 ## Qt

-[Qt](https://www.qt.io/) is mainly used as GUI framework and as OpenGL in `SimRobotCore2`.
-At the moment, we are still using Qt5.
+[Qt](https://www.qt.io/) is mainly used as GUI framework and as OpenGL provider in `SimRobotCore2`.
 For Windows and macOS, the necessary parts of Qt are present in `Util/qt`.
 On Linux, the system's Qt is used, which must be installed separately (e.g. via a package manager as instructed by the [compilation intstructions](/README.md#linux)).

 TODO: More information.